HumanCellAtlas/metadata-schema/.github/pull_request_template.md

 ### Reviews requested

-- Need <number> Reviewers to approve because <reason>
+- Need <number> Reviewers to approve because this is a <major, minor, patch> update
-- Last to review/approve, merge changes by <deadline>
+- Last Reviewer to review/approve, merge changes by <deadline>